<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

 California Pay Data Reporting Portal Now Open

-The California Pay Data Reporting portal is now open.
-Private employers with 100 or more payroll employees or 100 or more employees hired through labor contractors inside or outside of California can now submit their 2024 reports through May 14, 2025.
+Private employers with 100 or more payroll employees or 100 or more employees hired through labor contractors with at least one employee in California, are required to submit these reports.

-• Pay Data
+• Pay Information

 What is the California Pay Data Report?

 In 2020, The California Legislature passed Senate Bill 973, requiring employers with 100 or more employees to submit a report to the CRD that includes pay information broken down by establishment, job category, pay band, race/ethnicity and sex.
 Following the passage of SB 973, data confirmed that the gender pay gap persisted in California, resulting in significant wage losses for women.
-With SB 973 mandating pay reports annually, the legislature wanted to encourage employers to perform self-assessments for pay disparities, and in turn, encourage employers to voluntarily comply with equal pay and anti-discrimination laws
+With SB 973 mandating pay reports annually, the legislature wanted to encourage employers to perform self-assessments for pay disparities, and in turn, encourage employers to voluntarily comply with equal pay and anti-discrimination laws.

 In 2022, Senate Bill 1162 was passed to enhance the California Pay data reporting system by adding more reporting requirements for private employers within California.
 The new bill requires private employers with 100 or more employees hired through labor contractors within the prior calendar year to file a separate Labor Contractor Pay Report.
 Additionally, Payroll Employee Reports and Labor Contractor Reports must now include the mean and median hourly rate of employee groupings.